So, which is actually the best country to visit in Central America?

 💡 Smart Travel Tip

-It’s also worth nothing that prices usually rise between Christmas and Easter due to the influx of tourism.
+It’s also worth noting that prices usually rise between Christmas and Easter due to the influx of tourism.

 Safest place to travel in central america